flutter/website/src/release/breaking-changes/index.md

 [ThemeData's accent properties have been deprecated]: {{site.url}}/release/breaking-changes/theme-data-accent-properties
 [Transition of platform channel test interfaces to flutter_test package]: {{site.url}}/release/breaking-changes/mock-platform-channels
 [Using HTML slots to render platform views in the web]: {{site.url}}/release/breaking-changes/platform-views-using-html-slots-web
+[Migrate a Windows project to the idiomatic run loop]: {{site.url}}/release/breaking-changes/windows-run-loop

 ### Reverted change in 2.2